 Research Involving Humans

 There are a number of types of research involving humans conducted at the University.
 Some of these studies involve NHS patients, staff, data and facilities whilst others involve healthy volunteers that have no NHS involvement.
-These include: clinical trials of drugs or drug combinations; Research Governance Framework Studies; laboratory based studies involving human tissue; and research involving healthy volunteers.
+These include: clinical trials of drugs or drug combinations; other Research Studies; laboratory based studies involving human tissue; and research involving healthy volunteers.

 Find out more about: